 If handled properly, manure can be used to produce biogas that can be used as an alternative energy source (see Biomethane Technology, VCE publication 442-881).
 The biogas can then be used to produce electricity, hot water, steam, and/or transportation fuels.
 The quantity and quality of gas produced will depend on the digester design, operating temperature, and the type and quality of manure fed to the digester.
 Animal manure can also be subjected to the process of pyrolysis to produce char, oils, and gas.
 The oils and chars can be used for fuel or further processed to produce value-added products, such as plastics.
 Other considerations are to burn dried or solid manure in combustors or gasifiers to produce heat.

-Another use for animal manure is as culture for yeast and algae production, which can then be used to produce animal and fish feed and biofuel (see Microalgae as a Feedstock for Biofuel Production, VCE publication 442-886).
+Animal manure can also be used for yeast and algae production, which can then be used to produce animal and fish feed and biofuel (see Microalgae as a Feedstock for Biofuel Production, VCE publication 442-886).
 Manures can also be used in the production of mushrooms or composted to produce a weed- and pathogen-free, high-quality soil amendment.

 Water quality is everyone’s concern and it is important to remember that poor nutrient management can lead to water quality problems.
 The EPA reports that manure from animal agriculture is one of the major sources of contamination of our water supply.
 Manure contains nitrogen, phosphorus, organic matter, and pathogens that are considered four primary contaminants that affect water quality.
 These pollutants may enter water resources by runoff, leaching, and deposition from the atmosphere.
 Nutrients from the atmosphere may be deposited on land through precipitation (rain and snow fall) or dry deposition.
 These contaminants may increase the cost of treating the water for domestic and industrial uses.